Features

 The first steps is to define the zoom levels for the JavaScript Scheduler component that we want to make available in our application.
 The users will be able to change the Scheduler zoom level using an HTML5 slider control and (+)/(-) buttons that we add later.

-The zoomLevels property is holds an array of objects that specify the zoom level properties:
+The zoomLevels property holds an array of objects that specify the zoom level properties.
+You can include any Scheduler property, but in this case we will use:

 Each object can also have arbitrary properties at the top level (like name in this case).
 There properties will be ignored by the Scheduler.